IntaHarshini/MovieTicketBooking/README.md

-Markdown# Movie Ticket Booking System
+# Movie Ticket Booking System
 **By Harshini Inta - 2303114**

 A real-time, thread-safe movie ticket booking system using Python sockets and threading — just like BookMyShow!